FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 * `figcaption`

-In a text paragraph, we use the phrasing content elements (text-level elements and embedded elemets) of HTML5 to define the content.
+In a text paragraph, we use the phrasing content elements (text-level elements and embedded elements) of HTML5 to define the content.
 Therefore, you can use the following HTML5 tags:

-* The text-level elemets:
+* The text-level elements:
   * `a`, `abbr`, `b`, `bdi`, `bdo`, `br`, `cite`, `code`, `data`, `datalist`
   * `del`, `dfn`, `em`, `i`, `ins`, `kbd`, `label`, `mark`,
   * `output`, `q`, `ruby`, `s`, `samp`, `small`, `span`